Ongz1337/ctbans-web/README.md

 Here you can add a list of steam community ids.

-## Suggestions?
+## Suggestions / Errors
-Feel free to add any
+Feel free to open a new issue!

 ## Screenshots
 ![](screenshot.PNG)